-The terminal has opened up immense potential for allied industries such as container freight stations, ICDs, port-based SEZ, movement of cargo through inland waterways, logistics and warehousing centers, and so on.
-Being labour intensive industries, these are expected to generate substantial employment opportunities in Kerala.
+The terminal has opened up the immense potential for allied industries such as container freight stations, ICDs, port-based SEZ, movement of cargo through inland waterways, logistics and warehousing centers, and so on.
+Being labour-intensive industries, these are expected to generate substantial employment opportunities in Kerala.

 Logisticians work in virtually every industry in the business world, including:

-There are various positions or designations to fulfill the goal.
+There are various positions or designations to fulfil the goal.
 Following are the different positions in Logistics.